reshmabidikar/slate/source/includes/_invoice.md

 **Request Body**

-An invoiceItem resource object with at least the following attributes: accountId, itemType=TAX, amount, and currency.
+An invoice item resource object with at least the `amount` attribute.

 **Query Parameters**